scientiac/scientiac.github.io/content/blog/droidian.md

 ### So,
 My experience with Linux on Mobile was interesting, though it has a lot to improve, I didn't expect it to be "functional enough" that I could use it for days without diving back to android.
 I will use this for some more days, maybe until the Gnome Asia 2023 event ends.

-There is lot more to try yet but I want to end this experiment for now.
+There is lot more to try but, I want to end this experiment for now.

 Goodnight!